 To prevent YouTube from blocking your videos for copyright infringement, don’t infringe copyrights.
 It’s as simple as that.
 But where can you find the best high-quality music to include in your videos without having to worry about copyright owners blocking your video or siphoning off your ad revenue?

 Lickd is a state-of-the-art music licensing platform that takes the guesswork out of finding legal music for YouTube videos.
-Instead of illegally using copyrighted music without a license or settling for uninteresting background music from stock music libraries, Lickd’s music catalog contains a diverse array of high-quality, lyric-filled music that’s sure to capture your audience’s attention.
+Instead of illegally using copyrighted music without a license or settling for overused background music from the same old stock music libraries, Lickd’s music catalog contains a diverse array of popular mainstream music from artists that you actually know!
+There’s also a big selection of high-quality stock music that’s sure to elevate your content.
+Lickd is the ONLY place you can get both chart-topping tracks and the highest quality stock, all in one place.
+Why would you ever need to go anywhere else?

-If you’re ready to start taking your videos to the next level and make money on YouTube, sign up for Lickd today and get 25% off your first song.
+If you’re ready to start taking your videos to the next level and make money on YouTube, sign up for Lickd today.
+Get 25% off your first mainstream song and free access to unlimited stock music.